Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Colorado State Stats and Trends

-- Colorado State has four wins against the spread in 11 games this year.
+- In Colorado State's 11 games this year, it has four wins against the spread.

-- The Rams have always covered the spread this season when underdogs by 5.5 points or more.
+- The Rams have been underdogs by 4.5 points or more two times this season and have covered the spread every time.

-- Colorado State's games this season have hit the over on four of 10 set point totals (40%).
+- Colorado State's games this season have gone over the point total four times in 10 opportunities (40%).

+- The Rams rack up 24.9 points per game, comparable to the 25.7 the Wolf Pack allow.

 - When Colorado State records more than 25.7 points, it is 2-1 against the spread and 2-1 overall.

-- Colorado State is 2-3 against the spread and 2-4 overall when the team churns out more than 393.6 yards.
+- In games that Colorado State piles up over 393.6 yards, the team is 2-3 against the spread and 2-4 overall.

 - This season the Rams have 14 turnovers, seven fewer than the Wolf Pack have takeaways (21).